ventZl/cmrx/man/02_overview.md

 @subpage hal_integration outlines how SDK libraries and HALs are integrated into CMRX-based project.

+@subpage smp_support details on specifics of SMP support

 @page concepts Basic concepts
 If using CMRX, there are some basic concepts enforced by the kernel itself.